Pembina Pipeline Corporation (PBA) Stock: A Value Analysis

 PBA’s Market Performance

-Pembina Pipeline Corporation (PBA) has seen a 2.35% rise in stock performance for the week, with a 7.04% gain in the past month and a 10.30% surge in the past quarter.
-The volatility ratio for the week is 1.51%, and the volatility levels for the past 30 days are at 1.42% for PBA.
-The simple moving average for the last 20 days is 4.44% for PBA stock, with a simple moving average of 7.60% for the last 200 days.
+Pembina Pipeline Corporation (PBA) has experienced a -1.33% fall in stock performance for the past week, with a 6.48% rise in the past month, and a 6.79% rise in the past quarter.
+The volatility ratio for the week is 2.21%, and the volatility levels for the past 30 days are at 1.65% for PBA.
+The simple moving average for the last 20 days is 1.36% for PBA stock, with a simple moving average of 6.11% for the last 200 days.

-During the last 5 trading sessions, PBA rose by +2.35%, which changed the moving average for the period of 200-days by +0.87% in comparison to the 20-day moving average, which settled at $38.75.
-In addition, Pembina Pipeline Corporation saw -0.30% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PBA fell by -1.33%, which changed the moving average for the period of 200-days by +2.52% in comparison to the 20-day moving average, which settled at $39.39.
+In addition, Pembina Pipeline Corporation saw -2.99% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PBA